Sector-F-Labs/reservoir/book/src/chat-gipitty.md

 # Chat Gipitty Integration

 Reservoir was originally designed as a memory system for [Chat Gipitty](https://github.com/divanvisagie/chat-gipitty).
-This integration gives your cgip conversations persistent memory, context awareness, and the ability to search through your AI interaction history.
+This integration gives your cgip conversations persistent memory, context awareness, and the ability to search through your LLM interaction history.

 ## What You Get